dnutiu/ansible-playbooks/peertube-server/readme.md

 ### Email

-For e-mail, I use services from [Fastmail.com](https://join.fastmail.com/976cc1b5) on my custom domain.
+For e-mail, I use services from a mail provider on my custom domain.

-I like it since it's budget friendly and allows me to set up app passwords with SMTP access only (sending e-emails only as I share my Fastmail user with my PeerTub server since it only needs to send emails not receive them).

-You can get 10% off the first year if you use my referral link.
+You can use any service that allows you SMTP access such as Gmail (with app passwords), Fastmail (paid), ProtonMail (paid).